 A year ago we had to come up with a few ideas for our pre-production class to create our short film.
 I mush say that it was quite a challenge!
 During the process I was fascinated to learn how others came up with their ideas for story.
 So I have decided to make a list with links that will help people who look for brainstorming techniques, exercises or inspirations for their assignments.
 More articles about how to make a good story will be posted soon but the main objective to keep in mind when you think about your story is a few things:

-1. Clarity - it's important that the audience will be able to understand everything you are trying to communicate
+1. Clarity - it's important that the audience will be able to understand everything you are trying to communicate.

 2. Simplicity - some of the most interesting stories sometimes are the most simple ones.
 It doesn't need to have a huge arc or a complex structure.